zirkelc/create-typed-env/README.md

 });

 /**
- * This will return the fallback value because the environment variable is not set and log it to the console.
+ * This will return the fallback value because the environment variable is not set, and it will be logged to the console.
  */
 const dbUrl = env.DATABASE_URL;
 ```